 Seabirds - All longlining activities are covered by the seabird Threat Abatement Plan (seabird TAP).
 The seabird TAP includes a mandatory minimum monitoring target of 10 per cent of effort in the GHAT and escalating management responses if the bycatch rate of 1 seabird per 100,000 hooks is exceeded.
-This rate can be maintained individually or at a fishery level.
+This rate can be maintained at the individual boat level or at a fishery level.